markjnkim/es_mod/03-javascript/content/lesson-3-multi-functions.md

 };
 ```

-Next, we'll add an `if` statement in the `endGame()` function to alert a different message depending on the player's final health:
+Next, add an `if` statement in the `endGame()` function to alert a different message depending on the player's final health:

 ```js
 // if player is still alive, player wins!